EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 still appear in the sequencing run.
 If not filtered out, PhiX can form small spurious contigs which could be incorrectly classified as diversity.

 |image3|\ Lets assess the resulting assembly contigs file.
-Run the following to use make a phiX reference database and run blast to identify phiX contigs in our assembly file:
+Run the following to make a PhiX reference database and run blast to identify PhiX contigs in our assembly file:

 .. code-block:: bash